 This might be more accurate if I said, “License or access to content that could be made customisable or experiential by a sponsor”.

 This is all about getting access to information, images, stats, advice, or any other intellectual property that might be interesting to fans, so that it can be turned into content that genuinely adds to the fan experience.
+This can even extend to things like artificial intellegence.

 A sponsor could, for instance, get license to use information pertaining to a team and their stadium, then create an experiential, augmented reality app that could show a spectator lots of extra information, stats, trivia, etc, as they pan around.
 And I loved the Carlsberg app that allowed fans of the Hong Kong Sevens to customise a (naked) human figure and virtually streak on Hong Kong Stadium during the event.

 Appearances by celebrities or athletes are much more powerful if the sponsor can use them to create content.
 This could be photos, voice recording, singing, video content, interviews, and so much more that could be made into a win for lots of people, not just the few that can be at a meet-and-greet.
+Check out what Lay’s recently did with face mapping of Lional Messi for Messi Messages (which is also customisable content!).

 While this would appear to be counter to the whole “third win” idea of small, meaningful wins going to lots of fans, how a sponsor uses them makes all the difference.
 There are two parts to this: